Menu

 Why Choose Clinic Les Alpes?

-• Comprehensive Care: We provide a holistic treatment approach that includes detox, individual therapy, group sessions, and continuous aftercare planning, all carried out by experienced professionals in the field of mental health and addiction recovery.
+Comprehensive Care: We provide a holistic treatment approach that includes detox, individual therapy, group sessions, and continuous aftercare planning, all carried out by experienced professionals in the field of mental health and addiction recovery.
+Our team understands the complexities of treating individuals who may be taking mirtazapine while struggling with alcohol abuse.

-• Luxurious and Peaceful Setting: Situated amidst the breathtaking Swiss Alps, our facility offers comfort and tranquillity, facilitating a focused and effective recovery process.
+Luxurious and Peaceful Setting: Situated amidst the breathtaking Swiss Alps, our facility offers comfort and tranquillity, facilitating a focused and effective recovery process away from the stressors that may contribute to both depression and substance use.

 To learn more about our programs or to schedule a consultation, please contact our admissions team directly.
-We are here to help you understand your options and start your journey to recovery in a place of safety and luxury.
+We are here to help you understand your options and start your journey to recovery in a place of safety and luxury, where you can focus on healing both your mind and body.

 Clinically Reviewed By